Skip to content

 Author: Jamielyn Nye

-Light and airy lemon crepes have a sweet and tangy taste of lemon sugar in every bite.
-This variation of the classic French pancake is easy to make and perfect for breakfast or dessert!
+These lemon crepes are delicate and buttery with the sweet and tangy taste of lemon sugar!
+This variation of a classic French crepe are simple to make for breakfast or dessert.

 Prep Time: 5 minutes